Notes on the Geography of Tanzania: Zanzibar

 Detail of the capitals.

 The manhole cover is a reminder of the existence of the Stone Town Conservation and Development Authority, created in 1985.
 A half-dozen years later, in 1992, the first International Conference on the History and Culture of Zanzibar was held.
-World Heritage status was not far behind and arrived in 2000.
+World Heritage status arrived in 2000.

 One consequence was more tourists, mostly European.

-The Aga Khan organization reports that 1,713 buildings remain in Stone Town, of which 1435 are residential or mixed commercial/residential.
-The idea is to keep as many of them as possible and then to spare them incongruous modifications.
+The Aga Khan organization reports that Stone Town has 1,713 buildings, of which 1435 are residential or mixed commercial/residential.
+The idea is to preserve as many of them as possible and then to spare them incongruous modifications.

 Renovation works continue.